 As it turns out, there’s some good science being done on this subject, so you may be able to finally find your answer.

-Start Here - How Does the Scale Affect You?
+Start Here – How Does The Number On The Scale Affect You?

 Before diving into the various factors impacting that all-important number, the first thing that you need to know about weighing yourself is how it affects you.